BaseMax/TelegramAndroidConcept/README.md

 # Telegram Concept Android

-A new Android application based on new telegram concepts design Using pure Android with support SDK 9 and up to more.
+A new Android application based on new telegram concepts design Using **Java** for Android devices with support SDK 9 and up to more.
+(Support 100% of the android phone)

 ![Telegram Concept Android screen - apk java](screens/screens.jpg)